|PGA of America Announces Purse Increase to $2.75 Million for the 2015 Senior PGA Championship Presented by KitchenAid

 A total of 21 states reported more play or the same amount of play for the month of February 2015 versus 2014.
 Arizona and Illinois reported increases in rounds played despite fewer days open.

-Click here to access PerformanceTrak News which provides rounds played and revenue results for September and YTD 2014.
+Click here to access PerformanceTrak News which provides rounds played and revenue results for February 2015.